echtoplasm/web-215-function-testing-utility/README.md

 ## Installation

 1. Download `functionTester.js`
-2. Place it in your project directory
+2. Place it in your project directory or in your web-215 root directory
 3. Require it in your JavaScript files

 ## Usage